shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 1. Following [this link](https://docs.docker.com/get-started/#test-docker-installation),
 check that Docker and network work correctly on the J7 host Linux.

-2. To generate bash scripts for building and running a Docker image for the project:<br>
+2. To generate bash scripts for building and running a Docker image for the project:
     ```
     make scripts
     ```
     Make sure that two bash scripts named `docker_build.sh` and `docker_run.sh` are generated.

-3. To build the Docker image, at `$WORK_DIR` run:<br>
+3. To build the Docker image, at `$WORK_DIR` run:
     ```
     ./docker_build.sh
     ```